cosmic-zip/maidz/README.md

 To sync apt:

-$ sudo apt-get update
+`$ sudo apt-get update`

 To install Tomb:

-$ sudo apt-get install tomb
+`$ sudo apt-get install tomb`

 Usage:

 If you have your swap activated Tomb will urge you to turn it oﬀ or encrypt it.
 If you encrypt it and leave it on you will need to include --ignore-swap into your tomb-commands.
 To turn oﬀ swap for this session you can run

-$ swapoff -a
+`$ swapoff -a`

 To disable it completely you can comment out the swap in /etc/fstab.
 So it won't be mounted on reboot.
 (Please be aware that disabling swap on older computers with not much ram isn't such a good idea.
 Once your ram is being used fully while having no swap-partition mounted processes and programs will crash.)

 Tomb will create the crypto-ﬁle in the folder you are currently in - so if you want to create a tomb-ﬁle in your documents-folder make sure to

-$ cd /home/user/documents
+`$ cd /home/user/documents`

 Once you are in the right folder you can create a tomb-ﬁle with this command:

-$ tomb -s XX create FILE
+`$ tomb -s XX create FILE`

 XX is used to denote the size of the ﬁle in MB.
 So in order to create a ﬁle named "test" with the size of 10MB you would type this:

-$ tomb -s 10 create test
+`$ tomb -s 10 create test`

 Please note that if you haven't turned oﬀ your swap you will need to modify this command as follows:

-$ tomb --ignore-swap -s 10 create test
+`$ tomb --ignore-swap -s 10 create test`

 To unlock and mount that ﬁle on /media/test type:

-$ tomb open test.tomb
+`$ tomb open test.tomb`

 To unlock and mount to a diﬀerent location:

-$ tomb open test.tomb /different/location
+`$ tomb open test.tomb /different/location`
 To close that particular ﬁle and lock it:

-$ tomb close /media/test.tomb
+`$ tomb close /media/test.tomb`

 To close all tomb-ﬁles:

-$ tomb close all
+`$ tomb close all`

 or simply:

-$ tomb slam
+`$ tomb slam`

 After these basic operations we come to the fun part:

-Advanced Tomb-Sorcery
+### Advanced Tomb-Sorcery

 Obviously having a ﬁle lying around somewhere entitled: "secret.tomb" isn't such a good idea, really.
 A better idea is to make it harder for an attacker to even ﬁnd the encrypted ﬁles you are using.
 To do this we will simply move its content to another ﬁle.
 Example:

-$ touch true-story.txt true-story.txt.key
-$ mv secret.tomb true-story.txt
-$ mv secret.tomb.key true-story.txt.key
+`touch true-story.txt true-story.txt.key`
+`mv secret.tomb true-story.txt`
+`mv secret.tomb.key true-story.txt.key`

-Now you have changed the ﬁlename of the encrypted ﬁle in such a way that it can't easily be detected.
+``Now you have changed the ﬁlename of the encrypted ﬁle in such a way that it can't easily be detected.
 When doing this you have to make sure that the ﬁlename syntax tomb uses is conserved: filename.suffix filename.suffix.key

 Otherwise you will have trouble opening the ﬁle.
 After having hidden your ﬁle you might also want to move the key to another medium.

-$ mv true-story.txt.key /medium/of/your/choice
+`$ mv true-story.txt.key /medium/of/your/choice`

 Now we have produced quite a bit of obfuscation.
 Now let's take this even further: After we have renamed our tomb-ﬁle and separated key and ﬁle we now want to make sure our key can't be found either.
 To do this we will hide it within a jpeg-ﬁle.
 $ tomb bury true-story.txt.key invisible-bike.jpg

 You will need to enter a steganography-password in the process.
 Now rename the original keyﬁle to something like "true-story.txt.key-backup" and check if everything worked:

-$ tomb exhume true-story.txt.key invisible-bike.jpg
+`$ tomb exhume true-story.txt.key invisible-bike.jpg`

 Your key should have reappeared now.
 After making sure that everything works you can safely bury the key again and delete the residual key that usually stays in the key's original folder.
 By default Tomb's encrypted ﬁle and key need to be in one folder.
 If you have separated the two you will have to modify your opening-command:

-$ tomb -k /medium/of/your/choice/true-story.txt.key open true-story.txt
+`$ tomb -k /medium/of/your/choice/true-story.txt.key open true-story.txt`

 To change the key-ﬁles password:

-$ tomb passwd true-story.txt.key
+`$ tomb passwd true-story.txt.key`

 If, let's say, you want to use Tomb to encrypt your icedove mail-folders you can easily do that.
 Usually it would be a pain in the butt to do this kind of stuﬀ with e.g. truecrypt because you would need to setup a container, move the folder to the container and when using the folder you would have to move back to its original place again.

-Tomb does this with ease:

-Simply move the folders you want to encrypt into the root of the tomb-ﬁle you created.
+Tomb does this with ease: Simply move the folders you want to encrypt into the root of the tomb-ﬁle you created.

-Example:

-You want to encrypt your entire .icedove folder.
+Example:  You want to encrypt your entire .icedove folder.
 Then you make a tomb-ﬁle for it and move the .icedove folder into that tomb.
 The next thing you do is create a ﬁle named "bind-hooks" and place it in the same dir.
 This ﬁle will contain a simple table like this:
 .icedove .icedove
 .folder-x .folder-x
 .folder-y .folder-y